- Wearing new dentures can increase saliva flow, cause sore spots, change your pronunciation and articulation, and make eating more difficult.

 Increased saliva

 Anytime you introduce something new to the mouth, there is an increase in saliva flow.
-The same is true when someone gets braces or clear aligners for orthodontia treatment.
+The same is true when someone gets braces or clear aligners for orthodontic treatment.
 Your brain actually thinks you have food in your mouth, and it triggers the stimulation of your salivary glands.
 The increase in saliva should only last for a couple of days.

 Change in pronunciation